rabbitmq/rabbitmq-website/site/feature-flags.md

 More implementation docs can be found in the [`rabbit_feature_flags` module](https://github.com/rabbitmq/rabbitmq-server/blob/master/src/rabbit_feature_flags.erl).

 Erlang's `edoc` reference can be generated locally from a RabbitMQ repository clone or source archive:

 <pre class="lang-bash">
 gmake edoc
 # =>  ...
 Ignore warnings and errors...

-# now open doc/rabbit_feature_flags.html in the browser using `open` or similar
+# now open doc/rabbit_feature_flags.html in the browser
 </pre>